LukaszMarciszewski1/RLM-stopwatch/README.md

 ## Demo
-Here is a working live: https://rlm-stoper.netlify.app/
+Here is a working live: https://rlm-stoper.netlify.app/ The application does not work in the Firefox browser.

 ## Description
 The application allows users to set the time interval between the start of competitors.